Croatia 2-Week Itinerary JetSettingFools.com

 Sunset from Buza Bar in Dubrovnik, Croatia

-Northwest of the Old Town are two other neighborhoods where we have stayed: Gruz and Lapad.
-The districts are about a 40-minute walk from the Old Town, but well-connected by bus.
-We liked staying in Gruz for its proximity to the bus station and ferry port, while our stay in Lapad was an excellent retreat to nature and away from the crowds.
+Northwest of the Old Town are Gruz and Lapad.
+We liked staying in Gruz for its proximity to the bus station and ferry port, while our time in Lapad was an excellent retreat to nature and away from the crowds.
+Both are also well-connected by bus to the historic center.

 Read our complete guide of What To Do in Dubrovnik!